Towards a Modular Architecture for Science Factories: Towards a modular architecture

 We employ the five applications listed in \autoref{tab:apps} to motivate and evaluate the work presented in this article.
 These applications cover several modalities of scientific experimentation and collectively implement a variety of tasks that underpin many SDLs, including data handling and processing.

-\textit{Color picker} is a simple but complete example of a closed-loop application in which feedback from analysis of camera images is used to guide the mixing of colored liquids.

-\textit{PCR} employs several biology instruments working in tandem to implement the polymerase chain reaction. \textit{Growth assay} studies how treatments affect cell growth and can involve sample management over long periods without human input. \textit{Electrochromic}, a material science application concerned with discovery of electrochromic polymers, employs \chemspeed{}, \tecan{}, and \ur{} apparatus not used in the first three applications. \textit{Pendant drop} similarly involves different patterns and different apparatus, including a synchrotron beamline, in this case for study of complex fluids.
+\textit{Color picker} is a simple closed-loop application in which feedback from analysis of camera images is used to guide the mixing of colored liquids. \textit{PCR} employs several biology instruments working in tandem to implement the polymerase chain reaction. \textit{Growth assay} studies how treatments affect cell growth and can involve sample management over long periods without human intervention. \textit{Electrochromic}, a material science application concerned with discovery of electrochromic polymers, employs \chemspeed{}, \tecan{}, and \ur{} apparatus not used in the first three applications. \textit{Pendant drop} similarly involves different patterns and different apparatus, including a synchrotron beamline, in this case for study of complex fluids.

 We list in \autoref{tab:workcells} the specifics of which application uses which module.
 The applications also make use of Globus services, as described in \autoref{sec:app}, to perform data analyses on remote computers during experiments and to publish both experimental results and provenance metadata describing how samples were created and processed. \autoref{tab:ops} shows the expanded list of actions implemented for each of the modules in \autoref{tab:modules}.